fhmwg/current-tags/stage1-draft1.md

 > - UI Guidelines
 > - Verify when "0 or 1", when "a/one", and when "0 or more"
 > - Verify difference between `rdf:Bag` vs multiple resources
+> - Should we provide LocationName microformat?
+> - Should we provide a cannonical Street/City/etc to LocationName mapping?

 # Album